 While not mandatory in the industry, it’s often used by better air purifier manufacturers to provide buyers with a way to choose the best air purifier based on proven numbers instead of advertising claims.
 The higher the CADR rating, the faster the unit can clean your air.

-Basically, the idea behind it is that manufacturers can use the independent test company to verify the performance of their products.
+Basically, the idea behind it is that manufacturers use an independent test company to verify the performance of their products.
 If the claimed air cleaning performance isn’t met, they’re not allowed to display the certification label on the product box.

 Long story short, this all means that the CADR rating will help you pick an air purifier that’s right for the room you use it in, your air quality problem, and you can buy with confidence based on a reliable & proven standard.